marcelomogrovejo/todo-swiftui/README.md

 # Workflow

 * Reporting bugs:<br>
-If you come across any issues while using the ToDoMVP app, please report them by creating a new issue on the GitHub repository.
+If you come across any issues while using the ToDoSwiftUI app, please report them by creating a new issue on the GitHub repository.

 * Reporting bugs form: <br>
 ```